rm93/ProjectBlok10/README.md

 **Licence: GNU General Public License v3.0 (copy provided in directory)**<br />
 <br />
 Author:
+- Alex Staritsky
 - Rick Medemblik
-- Alex Staritsky
 - William Sies
 - Lisanne Dijksma

 Contact:
+- alexstaritsky@hotmail.nl
 - rmedemblik93@gmail.com
-- alexstaritsky@hotmail.nl
 - willysieswilly@gmail.com
 - ldijksma@msn.com

 ### Description

-Met deze applicatie kan met behulp van röntgen foto’s van menselijke longen geidentificeerd worden of een patiet een vorm van tuborcoluse heeft of niet dit kan door gebruik te maken van machine learning.

-Hier kan CUDA voor gebruikt worden om de executietijd van de applicatie te versnellen.
+With this application, X-rays can be used to identify photos of human lungs, whether a patient has a form of tuberculosis or not by using machine learning.

+Here CUDA can be used to speed up the execution time of the application.

 ### Requirements